Rumbleship/rfi-gql-framework/README.md

 Add the xxxxSubscriptionFilter class that you added as per above to the function as directed by the 'hover over'

 5) Look for any custom resolvers and evaluate if the onXXXChange() subscription should be replaced with the withSubscriptionsResolver() mixin.

+6) copy the migrations from ./src/queued-subscription-server/_db/_example_migrations to the app migration folder